matthagy/nmt_python_scala_transpiler/README.md

-# Python to Scala Comprehension Transpiler using Neural Machine Translation
+# Python to Scala Transpiler using Neural Machine Translation
 Matt Hagy, matthew.hagy@gmail.com

 This project demonstrates how to convert simple Python expressions into Scala expressions.
 For example, consider the following Python expression.